AndyObtiva/glimmer-dsl-libui/README.md

 I am documenting options for packaging, which I have not tried myself, but figured they would still be useful to add to the README.md until I can expand further effort into supporting packaging.

 For Windows, the [LibUI](https://github.com/kojix2/LibUI) project recommends [OCRA](https://github.com/larsch/ocra) (One-Click Ruby Application), which builds Windows executables from Ruby source.
+And, there is a newer fork of the project that supports newer versions of Ruby called [OCRAN](https://github.com/Largo/ocran).

 For Mac, consider [Platypus](https://github.com/sveinbjornt/Platypus) (builds a native Mac app from a Ruby script)

 For Linux, simply package your app as a [Ruby Gem](https://guides.rubygems.org/what-is-a-gem/) and [build rpm package from Ruby Gem](https://www.redpill-linpro.com/sysadvent/2015/12/07/building-rpms-from-gems.html) or [build deb package from Ruby Gem](https://openpreservation.org/blogs/building-debian-package-ruby-program/).

 Also, there is a promising project called [ruby-packer](https://github.com/pmq20/ruby-packer) that supports all platforms.

+Last but not least, Ruby recently supported WASM, including the ability to [package a Ruby application as a WASI application](https://github.com/ruby/ruby.wasm#quick-example-how-to-package-your-ruby-application-as-a-wasi-application).

 ## Glimmer Style Guide